Ritika-Agrawal811/babble-messaging-app/docs/nextjs.md

 -   It returns the session object only when user has logged in and returns _null_ otherwise.

+### 4. loading.tsx file ⏳

+NextJS allows us to add a special **loading.tsx** file which is rendered before the content of a route segment is loaded.
+In other words, _loading.tsx_ file is used to create loading screens for navigation between routes.

+Create this file inside _any_ folder in the _apps_ folder.
+It will then act as a loading screen for the routes within that folder.

+It uses [React Suspence]() to achieve this.
+Inside the folder, _loading.tsx_ is nested inside `layout.tsx`.
+It will automatically wrap the `page.tsx` file and any children below in a `<Suspense>` boundary.

 ## Best Practices 🥇

 ### 1. \<Image> Component 🖼️